DripEmail/drip-woocommerce/readme.txt

 1. Log into your Drip account, and go to 'WooCommerce' in your integration settings to configure.

 == Changelog ==

+= 0.0.4 =

+* Add option for subscriber sign-up during the checkout process

 = 0.0.3 =